This post is also available in: Português

-- Different order types, like stop-market order, limit order, stop order, trailing stop order, and stop-limit order
+- Different order types, like stop-market orders, limit orders, stop orders, trailing stop orders, and stop-limit orders

 As compared to other leading platforms, Binance offers the lowest trading fees.
 Although the trading fees of US-based Binance users are slightly high, it’s still lower than other trading platforms.

-In the past, Binance didn’t have a lot of transparency when it came to their reserves.
-However, in 2022, Binance’s wallet addresses are public and it issues monthly reserves reports on the BUSD stablecoin.
-Also, the CEO of Binance, Changpeng Zhao, promised to show their Proof of Reserves reports on a regular basis.
+In the past, Binance didn’t have a lot of transparency when it came to its reserves.
+However, in 2022, Binance’s wallet addresses will be public and issue monthly reserves reports on the BUSD stablecoin.
+Also, the CEO of Binance, Changpeng Zhao, promised to show their Proof of Reserves reports regularly.

-Binance’s security comes with two-factor authentication through text message or the Google Authenticator app.
-It also offers device management, address whitelisting, and the ability to not allow device access.
-Despite all of these protocols, Binance’s security offerings are considered to be average.
+Binance’s security comes with two-factor authentication through text messages or the Google Authenticator app.
+It also offers device management, address safelists, and the ability not to allow device access.
+Despite all of these protocols, Binance’s security offerings are average.

 2. Bybit – Best for Transaction Speed

 Bybit is the best crypto exchange in terms of transaction speed.
 It offers a variety of advanced trading tools.
-This crypto derivative exchange comes with a transaction speed of more than 100 Transaction Per Second (TPS).
+This crypto derivative exchange has a transaction speed of over 100 Transaction Per Second (TPS).